WLAN-Pi/wlanpi-chat-bot/README.md

 # wlanpi-chat-bot

-Telegram bot for the WLAN Pi project
+Chat bot for the WLAN Pi project

 *** Note that this code is still under development ***